ziggity/week1_rails/README.md

 Landing Page

 The landing page should include basic information about the company and should allow users to easily navigate to other areas of the site.
-This page should also include the three most recently added products and the product with the most reviews.
+This page should also include the five most recently added products and the product with the most reviews.
 See more information in the Scopes section below.

 Products